alanfinnin/vending-sim/README.md

 Readme
 -   Downloading zip file, extract all to one folder.
--   Run "javac *.java" in cammans line making sure to be in the same directory is as files in question.
+-   Run "javac *.java" in command line making sure to be in the same directory is as files in question.
 -   Type "java VendingMachineSimulation" into the cmd window.